FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.14_system_operators_guide/2-installation.md

     - `docker-compose-metric.yml`
     - `docker-compose-log.yml`
     - `.env`
+4. go to the installation directory:  `cd <install_dir>`
-4. Install Docker-CE 19.03.15
+5. Install Docker-CE 19.03.15
 > **Note:** Docker-CE requires the package `container-selinux` which is available in the repository `rhel-7-server-extras-rpms` please enable it.
 ```
 # yum install docker-ce-19.03.15-3.el7.x86_64.rpm docker-ce-cli-19.03.15-3.el7.x86_64.rpm containerd.io-1.4.4-3.1.el7.x86_64.rpm
 ```

+> **Note:** It is recommended to configure data retention for Docker container logs.
+Refer to Log File Handling for details.

-5. Copy the `docker-compose-Linux-x86_64_1.27.4` file to the `/usr/local/bin/` directory and rename it to `docker-compose`.
+6. Copy the `docker-compose-Linux-x86_64_1.27.4` file to the `/usr/local/bin/` directory and rename it to `docker-compose`.
-6. Open the `.env` file in the installation directory to make the adaptions required for your environment.
+7. Open the `.env` file in the installation directory to make the adaptions required for your environment.

 > **Note:** Restrict the access permissions of the `.env` file.
 It specifies passwords that must be protected from unauthorized access!

-7. For integrating the Monitoring Service with OpenStack Keystone, you have to specify the following parameters:
+8. For integrating the Monitoring Service with OpenStack Keystone, you have to specify the following parameters:

 ```